Irene-Wu-1002/INFO_5368_Final_Project/README.md

 # Song Intelligence — Spotify Hit Predictor

 Predict whether a song will reach the **Top 10** of the Spotify Weekly Global Top 50, using audio and artist features.
-Built from scratch with **NumPy only** — no scikit-learn, PyTorch, or TensorFlow.
+Models are implemented from scratch with **NumPy** (and **Pandas** for CSV / preprocessing)—no scikit-learn, PyTorch, or TensorFlow training APIs.

 > INFO 5368 · PAML Final Project
-> Zoe Tseng · Jay Huang · Charlotte Lin · Irene Wu · Jessica Hsiao
+> Charlotte Lin · Irene Wu · Jay Huang · Jessica Hsiao · Zoe Tseng

 ---